Match fixing

 How does this happen?
 Everything is decided before the match.
 People who are interested in the result of a rally are specifically looking for players who will agree to perform various actions (play bad, get a red card, score an own goal, etc.).
 After the game ends, the participants in such manipulations receive illegal money.

 Match fixing doesn’t just happen in team sports.
-In fact, you can negotiate with any involved people in some kind of duel, match, race, or swim.
+In fact, you can negotiate with any people involved in some kind of duel, match, race, or swim.

 Unfortunately, match fixing is also present in such a noble sport as cricket.
 Usually, everything is connected with bookmakers.
 It is known that according to international standards, professional gamblers are prohibited from placing bets on the matches in which they will take part.
-However, this does not stop some players who negotiate with people about some specific action, for which you can get big money.
+However, this does not stop some players who negotiate with people about some specific action, for which they can get big money.

 We will also give an example of one of the most notorious scandals in cricket.
 It happened in 2000 in India.
 Metropolitan Police said they had recorded suspicious conversations between player Hansie Cronje and Sanjay Chawla (a representative for an Indian bookmaker syndicate).
 Everyone knew Hansie as a professional and favorite player from South Africa.
 However, everything changed very quickly.

 At first, the player denied all the accusations of the match fixing, but later, he could not resist and confessed to everything.
 As a result, Hansie Cronje was banned from playing cricket at any level for life.
-Unfortunately, in 2002, the former cricketer was killed in a car accident, which gave rise to the theory that he could have been killed because of the match fixing.
+Unfortunately, in 2002, the former cricketer died in a car accident, which gave rise to the theory that he could have been killed because of the match fixing.

 We have presented only a small part of what is in cricket.
 According to statistics, there are about 30 professional players officially deprived of cricket at the moment.
 In this article, we wanted to show and explain that taking part in the match fixing is very low and disrespectful to yourself, the players, and any sport in general.